girlbossceo/conduwuit/README.md

 #### What is the goal?

-An efficient Matrix homeserver that's easy to set up and just works.
+A high-performance and efficient Matrix homeserver that's easy to set up and just works.
 You can install it on a mini-computer like the Raspberry Pi to host Matrix for your family, friends or company.

 #### Can I try it out?